IMPORTANT WARNING:

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain lab tests to monitor your enoxaparin therapy.

-Enoxaparin prevents blood from clotting so it may take longer than usual for you to stop bleeding if you are cut or injured.
-Avoid activities that have a high risk of causing injury.
-Call your doctor if bleeding is unusual.
+Enoxaparin prevents blood from clotting, so it may take longer for bleeding to stop if you get cut or hurt.
+Avoid activities where you can get hurt.
+Call your doctor if you bleed more than usual.

 Brand names